 Seattle Children’s Museum offers a series of programs that provide free or reduced admission for families at-risk or in-need who could not otherwise afford to come and play.
-Through the following Passport 2 Play programs and our commitment to the Museums for All initiative, the Museum offers options to enter the museum at a reduced rate with various medical cards and a donation only hour during the last hour of every weekday.
+Through the following Passport 2 Play programs and our commitment to the Museums for All initiative, the Museum offers options to enter the museum at a reduced rate for guests with EBT cards or DSHS health cards.
 Additionally, the Museum collaborates with community agencies in King, Pierce, and Snohomish counties to distribute free admission coupons and provide scholarships for group visits.

 Through the following programs, the Museum provides over $160,000 in free services each year.
 As a non-profit organization, these programs would not be possible without our generous donors, including the City of Seattle and the attendees of our annual Fall Breakfast.